Anthony Malone: Life

 The eldest son of Richard Malone of Baronston (or Baronstown) House, Ballynacarrigy, County Westmeath, who was a barrister like his three eldest sons, and Marcella, daughter of Redmond Molady of Robertstown, County Kildare and his wife Mary, a Malone cousin, he was born on 5 December 1700; the noted Shakespearean scholar Edmond Malone was his nephew, son of Edmond Malone senior, and a younger brother, Richard Malone (1706–1759) was M.P. for Fore from 1741 to his death.
 All three brothers held the office of Serjeant-at-law, but only Edmond was appointed a High Court judge, sitting in the Court of Common Pleas (Ireland).
 Anthony was educated at Mr. Young's school in Abbey Street, Dublin, and on 6 April 1720 was admitted a gentleman-commoner of Christ Church, Oxford.
 After two years at university, he entered the Middle Temple, and was called to the Irish Bar in May 1726.
-In 1737 he was created LL.D. of Trinity College Dublin.
+In 1737, he was created LL.D. of Trinity College Dublin.

 Malone made a successful career as a lawyer (his father had been considered the finest barrister of his time).
-From 1727 to 1760, and again from 1769 to 1776, he represented the county of Westmeath, and from 1761 to 1768 the borough of Castlemartyr, in the Irish parliament.
-In 1740 he was appointed Serjeant-at-law, but was dismissed from office in 1754 for opposing the claim of the crown to dispose of unappropriated revenue.
+From 1727 to 1760, and again from 1769 to 1776, he represented the County Westmeath, and from 1761 to 1768 Castlemartyr, in the Irish parliament.
+In 1740, he was appointed Serjeant-at-law, but was dismissed from office in 1754 for opposing the claim of the crown to dispose of unappropriated revenue.
 The decision aroused much public indignation, as he was extremely popular, and there were public demonstrations in his favour.
-In 1757 he was made chancellor of the exchequer, but his attitude in council in regard to the Money Bill of 1761 led to him again being removed from office.
+In 1757, he was made chancellor of the exchequer, but his attitude in council in regard to the Money Bill of 1761 led to him again being removed from office.
 His treatment was regarded as too severe by William Pitt; and Malone, who drew a distinction between advice offered in council and his conduct in parliament, introduced the measure as chairman of the committee of supply.
 He was shortly afterwards granted a patent of precedence at the bar, but was charged with having sold his political principles for money.
-In the 1750s he was a partner in a short-lived banking firm, which collapsed during the financial crisis towards the end of the decade, leaving him for a time in some financial difficulty.
+In the 1750s, he was a partner in a short-lived banking firm, which collapsed during the financial crisis towards the end of the decade, leaving him for a time in some financial difficulty.

 Malone supported John Monck Mason's bill for enabling Roman Catholics to invest money in mortgages on land.
 His tolerance in religious matters sometimes led to accusations that he was a Catholic himself; a suspicion strengthened by the fact that his mother had been raised in that faith, and that earlier generations of Malones had also been Catholics.
 In 1762 he was appointed, with Sir Richard Aston, to try the Whiteboys of Munster; they agreed in ascribing the rural violence to local and individual grievances.

 Malone died on 8 May 1776.
 A marble bust of him used to adorn Baronston House.